Liam-gosnell/Milestone_three/README.md

 <p>It would be a goal of mine  to obtain mailing data from the user in order to have a mailing list with new and featured Movies.</p>

 <p>It would be highly likely that pagination would be required as the database grows.</p>

+<p>I would like to have the users be able to edit/delete/add for only their page</p>

 <p>It could be possible to allow users to comment on movies, creating more of a community ethos.</p>